Technology

 Summary

 Transformative tools such as bots improve user experience, automate tasks, and enhance efficiency across different industries.
-Chatbots, web crawlers, trading bots and personal assistant bots are just a few examples of bots that fulfill a specific purpose.
-In the modern world, bots are crucial due to their efficiency, cost cutting capabilities, ability to scale, and improvement in user engagement.
-Despite their numerous benefits however, bots still pose a risk to cybersecurity and ethical concerns.
+Chatbots, web crawlers, trading bots and personal assistant bots are just a few examples of bots that fulfil a specific purpose.
+In the modern world, bots are crucial due to their efficiency, cost-cutting capabilities, ability to scale, and improvement in user engagement.
+Despite their numerous benefits, however, bots still pose a risk to cybersecurity and ethical concerns.
 Moving forward, bots will redefine our interaction with systems, information, and business—especially with evolving technology.